 2. Mobile friendliness – responsive design

-3. Having a well-structured site and serving it up with a sitemap
+3. Having a well-structured site and service it up with a sitemap

-5. Fixing any crawl errors you can find through Google’s search console
+5. fixing any crawl errors you can find through Google search console

 6. Use the correct redirect types when you move a page or post / or change a title